Emotional care of babies, children, young people and families (EC1)

 Young child observation seminars

-During the second term of year one, you will undertake the module ‘Seeing beneath the surface: developing observational skills’.
-Lectures will be replaced by a small observation seminar group where you will present your observation of a nursery aged child.
-The Tavistock Model of Observation will be used and you will be helped to arrange a five to six week observation of a young child in a nursery, family centre or school setting.
+During the Summer term of year one, you will undertake the module ‘Seeing beneath the surface: developing observational skills’.
+Lectures will be replaced by a small observation seminar group, where you will present your observation of a nursery-aged child.
+The Tavistock Model of Observation will be used and you will be supported to arrange a five to six week observation of a young child in a nursery, family centre or school setting.
+Please note that it is your responsibility to arrange the observation, but you will be given guidance and support with this task.

 Who is this course for?